Health check for a competitive medical technology sector in Europe

 Show more information on Cecilia Linde

-Cecilia Linde is a Professor in Cardiology at Karolinska University Hospital and the Karolinska Institutet in Stockholm.
-Her research focuses on devices such as cardiac resynchronisation therapy (CRT), cardiac contractility modulation (CCM) and epidemiology in heart failure.
-She chairs the Stockholm PREFERS studies and co-chaired the KaRen study which focus on epidemiology, imaging, biomarkers and implementation of therapies in heart failure.
-She is currently the President-elect of the European Society of Cardiology (ESC), with special focus on advocacy.
-Linde contributed to many guidelines of the European Heart Rhythm Association and Heart Failure Association.
-She has authored over 300 papers, reviews and editorials covering a wide variety of topics and is the executive editor for the topic heart failure at the European Heart Journal.
+Cecilia Linde is a Professor in Cardiology at Karolinska University Hospital and the Karolinska Institutet in Stockholm, Sweden.
+She was previously Head of Cardiology at the Karolinska University Hospital.
+Her research focuses on devices such as cardiac resynchronisation therapy (CRT) and epidemiology in heart failure.
+She was the principal or co-principal investigator of international randomised controlled studies on cardiac resynchronisation therapy CRT for heart failure such as the MUSTIC, REVERSE, MIRACLE-EF and in cardiac contractility modulation trials such as the CCM HFpEF study.
+She has previously been the director of the Swedish Pacemaker and ICD registry.
+She is currently the President-elect of the European Society of Cardiology (ESC) 2024-2026 with special focus on advocacy.
+Professor Linde contributed to many guidelines of European Heart Rhythm Association and Heart Failure Association.
+She has authored over 300 papers, reviews and editorials covering a wide variety of topics and is the executive editor for the topic heart failure of European Heart Journal.

 András Tivadar Kulja